mrjones2014/legendary.nvim/README.md

 Already a `which-key.nvim` user?
 Use your existing `which-key.nvim` tables with `legendary.nvim`!

+There's a couple ways you can choose to do it:

 ```lua
 -- automatically register which-key.nvim tables with legendary.nvim
 -- when you register them with which-key.nvim.